 "Following treatment from a wonderful colorectal team in NHS Scotland, I took the advice from my surgeon to support other patients and people in similar circumstances.
 By chance I saw an advert in my local paper from Bowel Cancer UK, who were looking for volunteers in my local area.
 I subsequently attended a volunteer induction day where I was trained to deliver bowel cancer awareness talks aimed at helping people to be healthy and, most importantly, take part in screening.

 "I so enjoy going out to workplaces and community groups to meet people, share the knowledge I have gained, and hopefully influence people to care for themselves and others.
 I often say in my talks that “if by doing this I save one life then it is worth every effort”.

-Rebecca, 53, office volunteer London
+Rebecca, volunteer (London)

 "I’ve been volunteering in the London office doing admin one day a week, for about three months.
 I was diagnosed with stage 3 bowel cancer in 2015.
 After my diagnosis, I discovered Bowel Cancer UK and their Twitter page which had loads of supportive information.
 This was so valuable to me during surgery and chemotherapy, and certainly inspired me to give something back.

 "By chance, after my chemo had finished and I was returning to life and work, I saw a tweet about applying to volunteer to deliver awareness training.
 I really wanted to support the charity and this seemed like an exciting opportunity for me to do something practical.

 "Since having my training I’ve done two health promotion awareness talks and hope to do more in the future.
 The talks are rewarding as you see the audience really listens and they’re responsive to what you are saying.
 They are such a valuable opportunity to tell people about bowel cancer and encourage them to look out for symptoms, take part in screening or visit their GP for advice.